 Why Should I Choose Integrative Medicine?

-The Budwig Center[v] is run by experienced professionals from a wide range of backgrounds[vi] – we have medical doctors with grounding in conventional medicine, highly qualified naturopaths, and a multi-disciplinary team to call for all of our clients’ needs.
+The Budwig Center[v] is run by experienced professionals from a wide range of backgrounds[vi] – we have highly qualified naturopaths and a multi-disciplinary team to call for all of our clients’ needs.
 The study of health and medicine is as old as humanity, and we believe that being able to choose the best approaches from all cultures and disciplines is one of the greatest gifts of the modern age.

 With integrative medicine, no approach is off-limits, and no subject is taboo.
-Integrative doctors respect and utilize the excellent clinically-researched evidence-based conventional medicine but do not dismiss those treatments which show results or simply follow common sense, even if they have not been the subjected to as many trials as some conventional treatments.
-Integrative medicine includes health and values an approach designed to prevent problems where possible.
+Integrative doctors respect and utilize the excellent clinically-researched evidence-based conventional medicine but do not dismiss those treatments that show results or simply follow common sense, even if they have not been subjected to as many trials as some conventional treatments.
+Integrative medicine includes health and values, an approach designed to prevent problems where possible.

 Integrative medicine offers the best of all branches of medicine, alternative and complementary therapies, unrestricted by the cherry-picked research topics of conventional medical research[vii].
 The best way to find out if it’s for you, however, is through a consultation with a holistic integrative medical practitioner.
 A full assessment of you and your needs will determine your treatment.
 Integrative medicine can offer options from all or any branches of treatment and integrative doctors can recommend health-saving care without compromising your quality of life.